Compression for quantum population coding: Conclusion

 \subsection{Acknowledgments}

-This work is supported by the Canadian Institute for Advanced Research (CIFAR), by the Hong Kong Research Grant Council through Grant No. 17326616, by National Science Foundation of China through Grant No. 11675136, and by the HKU Seed Funding for Basic Research, and the John Templeton Foundation.
+This work is supported by the Canadian Institute for Advanced Research (CIFAR), by the Hong Kong Research Grant Council through Grants No. 17326616 and 17300317, by National Science Foundation of China through Grant No. 11675136, and by the HKU Seed Funding for Basic Research, and by the Foundational Questions Institute through grant FQXi-RFP3-1325.
 Y. Y. is supported by a Hong Kong and China Gas Scholarship.
 MH was supported in part by a MEXT Grant-in-Aid for Scientific Research (B) No. 16KT0017, the Okawa Research Grant and Kayamori Foundation of Informational Science Advancement.